w3f/polkadot-wiki/docs/general/polkadot-v1.md

   Nominated-Proof-of-Stake (NPoS) mechanism along with its consensus mechanism, will secure L1 chains out-of-the-box without having to bootstrap security on their own.
-- **Secure interoperability.** Any L1 chain attached to Polkadot (as well as L2 chains built on top of them) can benefit from Polkadot's native interoperability, and will thus be able to communicate and exchange value and information with other parachains.
+- **Secure interoperability.** Any L1 chain attached to Polkadot (as well as L2 chains built on top of them) can benefit from Polkadot's native interoperability and will thus be able to communicate and exchange value and information with other parachains.
-- **Truly resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput, and through on-chain treasury funds that can be accessed through governance referendum.
+- **Truly resilient infrastructure.** This is achieved by keeping the network decentralized without compromising scalability and throughput and through on-chain treasury funds that can be accessed through governance referendum.
 Those funds guarantee constant sponsorship for events, initiatives, educational material, education, software development, etc.
 - **Fast development and deployment of L1 chains.** This is achieved through the modular and